Bayesian Analysis of Social Influence: Introduction

-Maximum likelihood estimation for the elaborated model as described in Daraganova and Robins (2013) is implemented in the statistical software package MPnet (Wang et al., 2014) and is becoming increasingly more popular (some recent studies include acquisition of norms through networks, Kashima et al., 2013; network effects on performance, Letina, 2016; and `contagion' of depression and PTSD, Bryant et al., 2017).
-Here we improve on a previous Bayesian inference approach (Koskinen, 2008) and provide a straightforward inference scheme and demonstrate how this caters to the practical issues often encountered when working with complex empirical network data, such as handling missing data, performing goodness-of-fit, and choosing between competing models.
+M{\o}ller et al. (2006) proposed an auxiliary variable MCMC for Bayesian inference for auto logistic models.
+While this works well for the Ising model, it fails fails for the inhomogeneous ALAAM of the more elaborate model of Robins et al. (2001), and modified MCMC samplers are required (Koskinen, 2008).
+To accommodate the challenges presented by realistic ALAAM specifications with multiple covariates, we draw on an adoption of the exchange algorithm (Murray et al., 2006) that has previously been applied by Caimo and Friel (2011) to exponential family random graph models.
+This is an improvement on the previous Bayesian inference approach for ALAAMs (Koskinen, 2008) and provides a straightforward and flexible inference scheme.
+We demonstrate how this inference procedure caters to the practical issues often encountered when working with complex empirical network data, such as handling missing data, performing goodness-of-fit, and choosing between competing models.
 We introduce the model by describing it in some detail.
 We then proceed to outline various aspect of inference for the model, something that we then illustrate in three empirical examples.